Acoustics Research Centre

 Acoustics is the field of science associated with the generation, propagation and effects of sound.
 Staff within the Acoustics Research Centre undertake research on a broad range of subjects within the field of acoustics.

-Current research areas of interest include:
+Our current research areas of interest include:

-- Building acoustics: Rain noise, sound propagation in lightweight buildings, acoustic performance of novel building materials.
+- Building acoustics - rain noise, sound propagation in lightweight buildings, acoustic performance of novel building materials

-- Aeroacoustics: UAV rotor noise
+- Aeroacoustics - UAV rotor noise

 - Acoustic energy harvesting, acoustic energy transfer, thermoacoustics engines and refrigerators

 - MECHENG 371 Digital Circuit Design